 One of the most common health issues that plague our society is dehydration.
-Most of the tissue in the body is composed of water.
-If it loses the water, the tissue dries up, its elasticity goes, and with it function declines.
+Most of the tissue in the body contains water.
+If it loses the water, the tissue dries up, its elasticity is reduced, and with it, function declines.
 Besides dry skin, the symptoms of dehydration include chronic joint and muscle pain, raspy throat, sore eyes, and difficulty concentrating.

 There are two ways to combat dehydration, and both are essential: drink a lot of water, and maintain the relative humidity in the home and office at comfortable levels.
 With our society's current concern for wellness, dealing with dehydration is a good first avenue of approach.

 Controlling the amount of moisture in the air is necessary for your family's health.
 Dry air in your home can make your throat feel dry, and cause or aggravate respiratory ailments.
 During extremely cold weather, your home loses humidity to the outdoors and may drop to as low as 5% relative humidity.
 Cold air inside a home heated to 73 degrees can have a relative humidity approaching 6%.
 By comparison, typical humidity in the Sahara Desert is about 25%.
 Generally, one does not want to have a home humidity any lower than 30%.
 Optimal comfort is considered to be achieved at 40-55% humidity.

 Inadequate humidification during cold weather is one of the major causes of respiratory infections.
 The heating season causes many people to experience repeated attacks of winter colds.
 Winter is blamed for these problems, but the actual cause is dryness, which affects the membranes of the nose, throat and bronchial tubes.
 Relative humidity also has a significant effect on controlling the occurrence of airborne infections.

 CLICK HERE to learn about the relationship between nose bleeds and humidity in your home.